MirzaMukhtadar/MirzaMukhtadar/README.md

-- 👋 Hi, I’m @MirzaMukhtadar
+- 👋 Hi, I’m @MirzaMukhtadar.
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on frontend projects.
-- 📫 reach out to me @ mukhtadar09@gmail.com
+- 📫 reach out to me @ mukhtadar09@gmail.com.

 <h2> 🚀 &nbsp;Some Tools and Technologies I Have Used and Learned</h2>
 <p align="left">